benhoyt/juju-docs/sdk/how-to-add-secrets-to-a-charm.md

 Note that:
 - We call `add_secret` on `self.app` (the application).
 That is because we want the secret to be owned by this application, not by this unit.
 If we wanted to create a secret owned by the unit, we'd call `self.unit.add_secret` instead.
-- The only data shared in plain text is the secret ID.
+- The only data shared in plain text is the secret ID (the "secret ID" is actually a locator URI, not a unique identifier).
 The secret ID can be publicly shared.
 Juju will ensure that only remote apps/units to which the secret has explicitly been granted by the owner will be able to fetch the actual secret payload from that ID.
 - The secret needs to be granted to a remote entity (app or unit), and that always goes via a relation instance.
 By passing a relation to `grant` (in this case the event's relation), we are explicitly declaring the scope of the secret -- its lifetime will be bound to that of this relation instance.